Royal Horse Guards: Machine Gun Regiment

 On 7 November 1917 the Blues were moved back to 7th Cavalry Brigade, as one of the few regiments that remained mounted.
 In February 1918 it was decided to reduce the cavalry by two divisions, to just three divisions.
 The two former Indian army cavalry divisional corps were sent from France to the Middle Eastern front, and 3rd Cavalry Division was extensively reorganized.
 One cavalry division in France was disbanded altogether.
 The decision was taken to convert the Yeomanry regiment and Household Cavalry into battalions of the Guards Machine Gun Regiment.
 They would be posted to the pillboxes that peppered the landscape along the trench front, once trained at Camiers Machine Gun School, north of Etaples.
 Haig remarked "They seemed a splendid lot of officers..."
 They were "selected officers" chosen as skilled and experienced soldiers tasked to stop an en masse onslaught of German Stormtroopers.
 They were inserted with the intention of causing minimum disruption to the infantry of the line regiments.
 In March 1918 the 3rd Cavalry division moved to 1st Army.
 Field Marshal Haig was the old commander of his 1st Army Corps, whose own experience of cavalry regiments in South Africa and India regarded the Household Cavalry as more ceremonial and over-privileged:

-"The 7th Cavalry Brigade is composed of 3 Household Cavalry Regiments Kavanagh says it is a weakness in the Division; the men are very heavy and use up a large number of horses; also these regiments are not getting as good officers as the others.
-Kavanagh wishes the regiments set free from the Indian cavalry Division to be organized as a brigade to replace the Household regiments.
-The latter to be reduced to one Composite regiments as was the case at the beginning of the war."

 Lieutenant-General Sir Charles Kavanagh wrote about the changes although he regretted them, when he had advocated the move to machine guns.
-Colonel of the Blues, Sir Evelyn Wood, wrote to Kavanagh: "You can picture my pleasant thoughts when I contrast the spirit of the Blues turning to the duties of Machine Gunners, and the false swagger of the men ...in the Light Dragoons".
+Colonel of the Blues, Sir Evelyn Wood, wrote to Kavanagh: "You can picture my pleasant thoughts when I contrast the spirit of the Blues turning to the duties of Machine Gunners, and the false swagger of the men ... in the Light Dragoons".